PRINCIPAL INVESTIGATOR

 Emily Kemp, PhD

 Dr. Emily Kemp earned her Ph.D. in clinical psychology (clinical child emphasis) from Louisiana State University where she developed her research program on childhood behavior problems and lifespan-persistent antisocial behavior, with a particular emphasis on callous-unemotional (CU) traits.
-While at UCSD, Emily extends this body of work by further examining causal mechanisms, including developmental components of conscience and empathy along with bidirectional effects between parenting and youth behavior, for externalizing psychopathology and their downstream impacts on improvements in assessment and intervention techniques for youth with conduct problems and varying temperamental traits.
+While at UCSD, Emily extends this body of work by further examining causal mechanisms, including developmental components of conscience, empathy, and affect (e.g., anger/irritability), and their associations with parenting, trauma exposure, and youth behavior (e.g., substance misuse).
+Emily’s goal is to conduct research that ultimately affects improvements in assessment and intervention for youth with serious conduct problems.
+Emily is currently a postdoctoral fellow on the SDSU/UCSD NIAAA T32.

 Herry Patel, PhD

-Dr. Herry Patel earned his Ph.D. in Neuroscience from McMaster University where he characterized symptom associations between posttraumatic stress disorder (PTSD) and substance use disorders (SUDs) among differing clinical and community samples.
-As a Vanier Banting Postdoctoral Fellow at the University of California San Diego, he is mentored by Dr. William Pelham and Dr. Susan Tapert to elucidate the etiology of co-occurring trauma and substance use among adolescents.
+Dr. Herry Patel earned his Ph.D. in Neuroscience from McMaster University, where he characterized symptom associations between posttraumatic stress disorder (PTSD) and substance use disorders (SUDs) among differing clinical and community samples.
+As a NIDA-funded postdoctoral fellow (K99 DA060978) at the University of California San Diego, under the mentorship of Dr. William Pelham and Dr. Sandra Brown, he examines the intersection between trauma, substance use, and situational stressors among adolescents to elucidate the etiology of co-occurring trauma and substance use.
+He has previously been funded as a Vanier Banting Postdoctoral Fellow and as a PI from the California Department of Cannabis Control.

 RESEARCH STAFF